atdyck/ACKS-HFH/Chapter04.md

 **Running**: The character's base movement speed is increased by 30' when wearing chainmail or lighter armor.

 **Seafaring (G)**: The character can crew large sailing ships or galleys.
 If a character selects this proficiency twice, he can serve as a captain on a seagoing vessel, as described in [Specialists](Chapter03.md#specialists).
 If he selects this proficiency three times, he is a master mariner.
 When tacking, a master mariner's ship has its movement rate reduced by only one category rather than by two (as described in the [Wilderness Adventures](Chapter06.md#wilderness-adventures) section), and his ship's chance to evade is increased by +5.

+**Second Sight:** The character has a connection to the hidden world, and can see innately or magically invisible creatures within 60’.
+Invisible creatures are aware that the character can see them, and may often take a particular interest in him as a result.
+Second sight does not provide the ability to see characters hiding in shadows, secret doors, traps, or other creatures or objects hidden through cover and concealment, but does provide a +4 bonus to saving throws to disbelieve illusions.
+This proficiency replaces Illusion Resistance in ACKS.

 **Seduction (G)**: The character is either naturally alluring or a practiced seducer.
 He always receives a +2 bonus on reaction rolls with others who are potentially attracted to the character.